mavens-group/mavens-group.github.io/content/authors/Yashdeep/_index.md

 Yashdeep was a UG student in the Department of Physics and Nanotechnology at SRM Institute of Science and Technology.

-He worked on finding materials finger-print and structure-property relations using machine learning.
+Yashdeep worked on materials finger-print and structure-property relations using machine learning.